DavLac/basic-banking/README.md

 ## API details

-- Make a deposit or withdrawal :
+- Get or create an Account by account number and deposit or withdrawal money on it :
 ```
 POST /operations
 Body: